sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_4_SNOWFLAKE_INTELLIGENCE.md

 ### Example Questions for Snowflake Intelligence

-Now that your agent is configured with the semantic model, you can ask a wide variety of business questions through Snowflake Intelligence.
+Now that your agent is configured with the semantic model, you can ask business questions through Snowflake Intelligence.
 Try these examples:

-**Basic Revenue Questions:**
-- What was the total revenue in 2024?
+1. What was the total revenue in 2024?
-- Show me daily revenue for the last 30 days
-- What's our best performing product line?

-**Regional Analysis:**
-- Compare revenue across all regions
+2. Compare revenue across all regions
-- Which region had the highest growth in 2024?
-- Sales revenue for product categories sold in Europe in 2024 & YoY % Growth

-**Product Analysis:**
-- Top 5 products by revenue
+3. Top 5 products by revenue
-- Show me revenue by product line over time
-- What's the average order value by product category?

-**Time-Based Queries:**
-- Monthly revenue trend for 2024
+4. Monthly revenue trend for 2024
-- Quarter-over-quarter revenue comparison
-- Daily cumulative revenue in December 2023

-**Advanced Queries (Using Custom Metrics & Filters):**
-- Monthly profit in Europe per category
+5. Monthly profit in Europe per category
-- List large orders from last month
+6. List large orders from last month
-- Profit margin by region
-- Show me large orders with profit breakdown

-**Percentage & Comparison Queries:**
-- Percentage of revenue per region
-- YoY revenue growth by product line
+7. YoY revenue growth by product line
-- What percentage of total revenue comes from Electronics?
+8. Which region had the highest growth in 2024?

-**Follow-up Questions (Contextual Understanding):**
+**Follow-up Questions:**
-After asking a question, try follow-ups like:
-- "Show me the trend over time"
-- "Compare that to the previous year"
-- "Which products contributed most to that?"
-- "Break that down by region"

-Snowflake Intelligence will remember the context of your conversation and understand what "that" refers to, making it feel like a natural conversation with a data analyst!
+After asking a question, try follow-ups like "Show me the trend over time" or "Compare that to the previous year".
+Snowflake Intelligence will remember the context and understand what "that" refers to!

 ---